Homes: 10 Questions

 - Should you tap into your home ‘s equity to pay for retirement?
 To turn home equity into spending money, you might downsize, remortgage your home or take out a reverse mortgage.

-This is the second in a series of blogs devoted to key questions you ought to ask.
-The first blog focused on retirement.
+This is the second in a series of 10 articles devoted to key questions you ought to ask.
+Click here to find links to the other articles in the series.